dylanpinn/FIT3036/final-report/03-method.md

 These steps below are outlined in figure 4.

 1. User moves the map, adjusts zoom level or changes input.
 2. The bounds of the rectangle are send to the backend service.
 3. This calculates the total area of the bounds.
 4. This is returned to the user.

 Calculate Total Surface Area of Roads: These steps below are outlined in figure 5

 1. User requests to calculate total surface area of roads.
 2. These parameters are sent to the back-end service.
 3. These are used to call OpenStreetMap API
 4. It then iterates over data and calculates the distance of all of the roads.
+5. If any of the points of the data are outside the bounds it is ignored.
-5. The area of these roads is then calculated with lane width.
+6. The area of these roads is then calculated with lane width.
-6. These results are summed.
+7. These results are summed.
-7. This is returned to the user.
+8. This is returned to the user.

 ## Software Architecture